letstri/nixle/docs/providers/nitro.md

 ---
+outline: deep
 title: Nuxt as backend framework
 ---

-# Nuxt
+# Nitro (Nuxt)

+Nuxt uses [Nitro](https://nitro.unjs.io/) as the backend framework for building server-side applications.

-To use Nuxt with Nixle, you need to install the `@nixle/nitro` package.
+To use Nitro as the main provider with Nixle, you need to install the `@nixle/nitro` package.
+This package provides the necessary functionality for integrating Nitro into your Nixle application.

 ## Install

+You can install the `@nixle/nitro` package using npm, pnpm, yarn, or bun:

 ::: code-group